-The Centre's role is to work towards a world of sport that fully respects human rights by sharing knowledge, building capacity, and strengthening the accountability of all actors through collective action and promotion of the Sporting Chance Principles.
-In fulfilling this mandate, the Centre is committed to being independent, principles-based, inclusive, diverse, collaborative, accessible, and trusted.
+The Centre's role is to work towards a world of sport that fully respects human rights through collective action and through the promotion of the Sporting Chance Principles.

 The Centre's aims are threefold:

 Support the prevention of human rights harms from occurring through sport

 Support access to effective remedy where harms have occurred

 Promote a positive human rights legacy from sport and sporting events

 Sport has the power to be a uniting force for good in society in ways little else can.
 By harnessing this power and acting collectively, the diversity of actors involved in the world of sport have the potential to deliver concrete impacts for those affected by sport.